tez-capital/docs.tez.capital_content/en/tezbake/tutorials/migrating-from-kiln.md

 tezbake setup-ledger --platform --import-key="secp256k1/0h/0h" --authorize --hwm <CURRENT_LEVEL>
 ```

-> **💡 Finding the current level:** Run `curl -s https://rpc.tzkt.io/mainnet/chains/main/blocks/head/header | grep '"level"'` or check [TzKT](https://tzkt.io) — the block level is shown on the homepage.
+> **💡 TIP: Finding the Current Level:** Run `curl -s https://rpc.tzkt.io/mainnet/chains/main/blocks/head/header | grep '"level"'` or check [TzKT](https://tzkt.io) - the block level is shown on the homepage.
 Round up by 10 to be safe (e.g. if current level is 7,500,000, use `--hwm 7500010`).

 Confirm on the Ledger screen when prompted to authorize the key for baking.

-> ⚠️ **Verify the imported key matches your baker.** After setup, check the address:
+> **⚠️ WARNING:** Verify the imported key matches your baker.
+After setup, check the address:
 > ```bash
 > tezbake info --signer
 > ```
 > The `tz` address shown must match your baker address exactly.
 If it doesn't, re-run `setup-ledger` with the correct derivation path.

-> **Note:** You'll need the **Tezos Wallet** app (not Baking) for one-time operations like registration.
+> **ℹ️ INFO:** You'll need the **Tezos Wallet** app (not Baking) for one-time operations like registration.
 Switch back to the **Tezos Baking** app for ongoing baking.

-> **Looking ahead:** Once you're stable on TezBake with your Ledger, we recommend migrating to a **TezSign** hardware signer with **BLS/tz4 keys**.
-TezSign is a purpose-built signing device (~$20–30 in hardware) that outperforms Ledger for baking and supports the tz4 key type required by modern protocol features like DAL companion keys.
-This is a separate migration you can plan after you're settled on TezBake — see the [TezSign documentation](https://github.com/tez-capital/tezsign) for details.
+> **💡 TIP: Looking Ahead:** Once you're stable on TezBake with your Ledger, we recommend migrating to a **TezSign** hardware signer with **BLS/tz4 keys**.
+TezSign is a purpose-built signing device (~$20-30 in hardware) that outperforms Ledger for baking and supports the tz4 key type required by modern protocol features like DAL companion keys.
+This is a separate migration you can plan after you're settled on TezBake - see the [TezSign documentation](https://github.com/tez-capital/tezsign) for details.

 ### 6. Bootstrap the Node